isb-cgc/readthedocs/docs/source/sections/Quicklinks.rst

 *********************************************************************
-Quick Links to Documentation on How To Do Common Functions on ISB-CGC
+Quick Links - How To Do Common Functions on ISB-CGC - multiple tables
 *********************************************************************

 The tables below describe common functions that can be performed in ISB-CGC and provides links to documentation on how to do those functions.